Skip to main content

 1. Clarify the Exact Office Role

-Adjust the letter to the precise administrative role: assistant, office manager, receptionist, or coordinator.
-Each position implies different levels of responsibility and autonomy.
+Adjust the letter to match the exact administrative role: assistant, office manager, receptionist, or coordinator.
+Each position comes with different levels of responsibility and autonomy.

 See an example